awto/mixfix-clj/README.md

 ```

 The arguments for `op` are:

   1. optional language name
   2. precedence level, the bigger the number the tightly the operator binds
   3. head symbol for clojure application list the operator will be converted to
   4. syntax picture

 Syntax picture is a vector of symbols interleaved with another vectors
 specifying syntax holes.
-The hole definition vector may contain various options
+The hole definition vector may contain various options.
-for that hole.
-They may be either:
+In the current version they may be either:

-  * empty - means same precedence level as its operator
+  * `empty` - means same precedence level as its operator
-  * number - specifies any precedence explicitly
+  * `number` - specifies any precedence explicitly
-  * +  - precedence is the same as the operator's one
+  * `+` - precedence is the same as the operator's one
-  * assoc - will unwrap sub-form if it has same head symbol as the operator
+  * `assoc` - will unwrap sub-form if it has same head symbol as the operator
-  * id <value> - for assoc operators will treat <value> as identity for the
+  * `id <value>`  - for assoc operators will treat as identity for the
     operation, by default `nil`.

-So this is it, now we can use mixfix operators.
-It is converted into plain
+So this is it.
+Mixfix operators are converted into plain clojure application
-clojure application form using `%` macros.
-It walks through all sub-forms and
+form using ` %` macros.
+It walks through all sub-forms and parses their content
-parses their content.
+too.
+There is also shallow version `%1` which parses only a single level.

 ```clojure